bassaad17/bassaad17/README.md

 - 👋 Hi, I’m @bassaad17 and am located in the NYC Metro Area
 - 👀 I’m interested in Python, Data Science, Natural Language Processing (NLP), Bitcoin & Blockchain
-- 🌱 I’m currently learning all of the above 'interested' items listed plus whatever new challanges seem interesting to code
+- 🌱 I’m currently learning all of the above 'interested' items listed plus whatever new challenges seem interesting to code
-- 💞️ I’m looking to collaborate on all of the above 'interested' items listed plus whatever new challanges seem interesting to code to expand my skillset on
+- 💞️ I’m looking to collaborate on all of the above 'interested' items listed plus whatever new challenges seem interesting to code to expand skillsets on
 - 📫 How to reach me : bassaad17@duck.com

 <!---